 Problem-Solving

-This could be about changing a process or the way something is organized to make it better.
+Show your problem-solving skills by siting a problem you identified and the impact of the change you made to fix it.
+This could be about changing a process or the way something was organized to make it better.
 Or it could be fixing a problem that arose.

 Entrepreneurial drive is all about taking initiative.
 Recruiters look for examples of someone who is not content with the status quo, who likes to innovate and might use creative approaches to solve the problems they face.